 The Millbrook Correctional Centre was commonly referred to by inmates and criminals as The Brook.
-It opened in 1957, at which time it was known as the Millbrook Reformatory.
-It opened with a capacity of 268 inmates, but after double bunking and renovations over the years, capacity grew to 490 inmates.
-For decades it was Ontario's only maximum security incarceration facility.
-It housed provincially sentenced male inmates serving a deuce less (two years less a day) that were deemed unmanageable in other jails.
+It began operations in 1957, at which time it was known as the Millbrook Reformatory.
+It opened with a capacity of 268 inmates, but after double bunking and renovations over the years, capacity grew to 490.
+For decades it was Ontario's only maximum security incarceration facility, housing provincially sentenced male inmates serving a deuce less (two years less a day) that were deemed unmanageable in other jails.

 In 1957-58, homosexual inmates, regardless of their offences, were shipped to Millbrook and housed with sexual deviants and predators.
 At this time, this segment of the inmate population was 'treated' with electro-convulsive therapy (electro-shock) and narcotics including sodium-pentothol (truth serum).

-Three interesting events top the list in the modern history of this facility.
-The Millbrook Nine murder, the suspicious death of an immigrant, and the riot.
+Aside from that sad fact, three interesting events top the list in the history of this facility: The Millbrook Nine murder, the suspicious death of an immigrant, and the riot.

-I have since researched his past, which is beyond sad.
-I don't even want to get into it.
-But it is arguable that he may never have even had a chance in this world.
+I have since researched his past and discovered it is arguable that he may never have even had a chance in this world.